Bayfen® 2.5%

 Dosage & Administration:

-Sheep and Goats: 5 mg per kg of body weight (or 2 ml per 10 kg body weight) per day and are increased to double dose in case of cestode infection.
+Sheep and Goats: 5 mg/kg of body weight (or 2 ml per 10 kg body weight) daily and are increased to double dose in case of cestode infection.

-Equine: 7.5 mg per kg of body weight (or 3 ml per 10 kg body weight for treatment of gastrointestinal infections) per day and 10 mg per kg of body weight (or 4 ml for every 10 kg body weight) daily for 5 days for the treatment of pulmonary infections is recommended.
+Equine: 7.5 mg/kg of body weight (or 3 ml per 10 kg body weight for treatment of gastrointestinal infections) daily and 10 mg/kg of body weight (or 4 ml per 10 kg body weight) daily for 5 consecutive days for the treatment of pulmonary infections.

-Dogs and Cats: 50 mg per kg of body weight (or 2 ml per kg of body weight) per day for 3 days is recommended.
+Dogs and Cats: 50 mg/kg of body weight (or 2 ml/kg of body weight) daily for 3 consecutive days.

-Note: Duration and Dosage should be determined by the prescribing veterinarian.
+Note: Duration and dosage should be determined under the prescription of a veterinarian.

 Withdrawal time: